 Situated in a scenic hollow on a small island with no freshwater, the colorful community of Itilleq, which has about 130 inhabitants, is surrounded by sea, mountains and fjords.
 The final excursion of your arctic adventure may be a hike around Itilleq Fjord.

 Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Ottawa, Canada.
-Upon arrival in Ottawa, transfer to your included hotel.
+Upon arrival in Ottawa, transfer to your hotel.

 Today, make your way home at your leisure.